Last updated on January 21st, 2020 at 06:23 am

-It is common characteristic of medieval maps that cities, fortresses as well as the small islands are exaggerated and this map is no exception.
+It is a common characteristic of medieval maps that cities, fortresses as well as small islands are exaggerated and this map is no exception.

-While Vido island is five times bigger and climbed until Sinies, the rocks at Sivota Epirus are consolidated on an island larger than Paxos and almost touches the salt marshes of Lefkimi.
+While Vido island is five times bigger and climbed until Sinies, the rocks at Sivota Epirus are consolidated on an island larger than Paxos and almost touch the salt marshes of Lefkimi.

-Porto Timoni in the north became lagoon.
-St. George of Argirades became bay and some new islands are in the area of Arkoudilla cape, there are no islands in there but rather some rocks not bigger than a few square metres each that now are reefs.
+Porto Timoni in the north became a lagoon, St. George of Argirades became bay and some new islands are in the area of Arkoudilla cape, there are no islands in there but rather some rocks not bigger than a few square metres each that now are reefs.

-Oh, and the Buxardo rock grew and could not fit neither on Gouvia bay which is relatively very small.
+Oh, and the Buxardo rock grew and could not fit either on Gouvia bay which is relatively very small.

-The entire Kanoni can fit in the port of Mandraki at old fort , the Antinioti lake didn`t exist, instead Sidari was a big gulf.
+The entire Kanoni can fit in the port of Mandraki at the old fort, the Antinioti lake didn`t exist, instead, Sidari was a big gulf.

-Lagoudia rocks front of Chalikouna have enormous dimensions, almost larger than Paxos.
+Lagoudia rocks in front of Chalikouna has enormous dimensions, almost larger than Paxos.